freininghaus/python-3-migration-training/README.md

     . bin/activate
     pip3 install jupyter modernize

+Instead of telling pip3 the packages to install explicitly on the command line, you can also use the file `requirements.txt` from this repository:

+    pip3 install -r requirements.txt

 To run a Jupyter server with your home directory as the base directory (assumes that the virtualenv is already activated as above):

     cd ~